Para Swimming

 Competitions for Para Swimmers

-The first competitions for Para swimmers will be club meets.
-Once a swimmer has achieves their provincial para time standard they will be eligible to attend Swim Alberta's Spring and Summer Championships.
-The next level of competition is the Can-Am level which is the equivalent of Para Nationals.
+Step 2: Attend Provincial Championships.
+Once a swimmer has achieves their provincial para time standard they will be eligible to attend Swim Alberta's Provincial's Championships.

 Share this Post